Staying competitive in the offshore industry: Rethinking the bid process

 A Market That Changed the Rules

-When oil prices fell sharply from mid-2014 onwards, the impact across the offshore sector was immediate and far-reaching.
-Thousands of roles were lost in mature regions such as the North Sea, while operators and contractors alike were forced to reassess cost structures, risk exposure, and long-term viability.
+When oil prices fell sharply from mid-2014, the impact across the offshore sector was immediate and far-reaching.
+Thousands of roles were lost in mature regions such as the North Sea.
+Operators and contractors were forced to reassess cost structures, risk exposure, and long-term viability.

-Lower commodity prices created a climate of caution and intensified competition across the supply chain.
-Operators worked aggressively to control exploration and production costs, while service providers faced increasing pressure to deliver complex projects safely, reliably, and at ever tighter margins.
+Lower commodity prices intensified competition across the supply chain.
+Operators sought to reduce exploration and production costs, while service providers were expected to deliver increasingly complex projects safely and reliably – at ever-tighter margins.

-In a market where margins are tight and competition intense, competitive advantage begins with visibility.
+In a market where margins are thin, competitive advantage begins with visibility.

-Organizations that can accurately understand what people and resources are available — across regions, time zones, and project timelines — are better placed to forecast costs and commit with confidence.
-This is no small challenge in a global industry where crews are mobile, assets are capital-intensive, and schedules are constantly evolving.
+Offshore organisations must understand – in real time – what people, skills, assets, and certifications are available across regions and project timelines.
+This is no small task in a global industry where crews are mobile, vessels are capital-intensive, and schedules shift frequently.

 Clarity, in this context, is what enables speed.